Po Leung Kuk Choi Kai Yau School: History

-Education
+Structure

 This school is divided into primary and secondary sections, in which primary consists of 5 years while secondary has 7 years.
 This is different to many schools (especially local schools).
 This has been explained by the founding principal, saying, "We want to let students have a secondary experience earlier on."
+The teacher to student ratio is 1:10.
+Approximately 60% of teachers at PLKCKY are western, while the other 40% are Chinese.

+Academics

+In 2025, 52% of students achieved 40 points of above in the IB, and 72% achieved IGCSE grades of A*-A.